 Pacific Harbor Seals Mingle in Jenner

-California sea lions and northern elephant seals are sometimes seen on Sonoma’s Pacific Coast, but Jenner attracts mostly Pacific harbor seals.
-Each spring a large sand spit builds up here, at the mouth of the Russian River at Goat Rock Beach in the Sonoma Coast State Park, and provides an ideal rookery— an area where seals feel safe to give birth, rear their pups, and forage for food.
+California sea lions and northern elephant seals are sometimes seen on Sonoma’s Pacific Coast, but Jenner attracts mostly Pacific harbor seals, and each spring, a large sand spit builds up here, at the mouth of the Russian River at Goat Rock Beach in the Sonoma Coast State Park, and provides an ideal rookery— an area where seals feel safe to give birth, rear their pups, and forage for food.

 The Russian River spills into the Pacific ocean, as viewed from a sandy beach to the north